LyricHagen/CTF-Writeups/GlacierCTF-2025/Glacier2025-Wisdom.md

 }
 ```

-From this I learned:
-- Input must be exactly `0x2e` (46 decimal) characters long
+This basically says that input must be exactly `0x2e` (46 decimal) characters long, input gets
-- Input gets passed to `check_flag()` for validation
-- If valid, prints success message
+passed to `check_flag()` for validation, and if it's valid, it prints the success message.

 ## Step 3: Understanding the Encryption Algorithm